top of page

 In School Readiness:

-• 50% reduction in language delays in children age 21 months
+• 50% reduction in language delays in children aged 21 months

 • 67% reduction in behavioral/intellectual problems in children at age six